MrArnoldInTech/MrArnoldInTech/README.md

 Thank you for visiting my Profile page. :)

 I also use plastic SCM for Unity Commits as well.

+## Current Projects In The Works (Updated Feb 2024)
+- Developing First-person shooter in Unity, currently self-learning Unreal Engine on the side and converting my Unity Project to that.
+- 2D Space Invaders Game conversion from Java to Unity Engine, might also make this into Unreal Engine.
+- Ongoing Website changes from time to time.
+- React Development Projects

 ## Stats & Info
 <!--